elfgod/ExpressJS-Bootcamp/README.md

 Request or REQ, is all the information sended back from the other computer we are connecting to Response or RES, is all the information we send back to the other computer we are connecting to

+// Run curl to check the information of an HTTP request, response `curl -v locahost:3000`